 Work experience

-Gaining work experience can improve your skills, enhance your career confidence, and provide you with vital insights into career options and industries.
-Take advantage of opportunities to do a short-term or sandwich (year-long) placement while studying to gain invaluable experience and practical knowledge.
+Getting work experience can improve your skills, enhance your career confidence and provide you with insights into career options and industries.
+Take advantage of opportunities to do a short-term or sandwich (year-long) placement while studying to explore different career areas and gain valuable practical skills.

-Relevant opportunities for work experience might include working part-time in a local hospital, completing an internship for a health-related charity, or contributing to a research project through your university.
-Depending on your aspirations, you could also work in an early years education setting or an addiction support service.
-Gaining experience in support work, befriending, or advice may be useful for careers relating to social work and case work.
+Relevant opportunities for work experience might include working part time in a local hospital, completing an internship for a health-related charity or contributing to a research project through your university.
+Depending on your career aims, you could also work in an early years education setting or an addiction support service.
+Gaining experience in support work, befriending or advice may be useful for careers relating to social work and case work.

-If you're interested in arts and health, you could explore work experience within art, play, or drama therapy.
-Volunteering or working on a community health project may also be useful for developing a career as a social prescribing link worker.
+If you're interested in arts and health, you could explore work experience within art, play or drama therapy.
+Volunteering or working on a community health project may also be useful.

 Other relevant work experience includes working at a local school, at a fitness centre in health promotion, or within a local authority.